Sebmolendijk/mcas-labs/module02/module02.md

 6. While still in the Add data source dialog, click **View sample of expected log file**.

     >:memo: **NOTE:** Using this information, you can verify with your network team that the provided logs match the format expect by Cloud App Security.
-If it doesn't, you can should a custom parser.
+If it doesn't, you should use a custom parser.

     ![Verify log format](/media/dis-verifylog.png "Verify log format")